Threat status: At risk

 As part of the Protecting Our Place partnership with DOC, Dulux New Zealand is running a fundraising campaign as part of their 2013 spring promotion to support the Kea Conservation Trust’s nest monitoring programme.
 Donate to the programme by purchasing specially marked Dulux pails from selected retailers.
 Check out the Protecting our Place website for more details.

-Kea Conservation Trust
+Join the Kea Conservation Trust

 Visit the Kea Conservation Trust website to find out how you can become a member, sponsor, volunteer or donate to help contribute to kea conservation.